PaulCloward/homeslack/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+# Pauls edit on how to run angular on cloud 9

+ng serve --host 0.0.0.0 --port 8080 --disableHostCheck
+# Then preview running application

+# Ive had to get the latest version of node when reopening project.
+Did it with
+# nvm install 8.11.1

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.